Hunnser86/android-crime-reporting-app/README.md

  *  **To make it easy for officers to create, read, update and delete reports.**
       This was achieved, by having a simple form for report creation, which is fully labeled and has front end validation to avoid any bad data being sent to the database.

       There is a view reports page, where the user can read all the previous reports.
 Within the reports there are buttons that are clearly marked, allowing the user to edit or remove reports.
+When users attempt to remove a report, an alert pops up to ask them to confirm that they are sure, to make sure that reports don't get removed by accident.

- *  Allow officers to read information about known androids.
+ *  **Allow officers to read information about known androids.**

+     To achieve this, I have created a known androids page.
+This page contains an image and the details of all the known androids.

 ---